James-Alwin/AI-Fraud-Detection-Dashboard/README.md

 )
 ```

+---

 ## 📊 Dataset

 **Credit Card Fraud Detection Dataset — Kaggle**

-Dataset statistics from the current training run:
+The current training run used:

 - **Total transactions:** 284,807
 - **Fraud cases:** 492
 - **Target variable:** `Class`

-The dataset is highly imbalanced, so the project evaluates the models using more than accuracy alone.
+The dataset is highly imbalanced, so model evaluation considers metrics beyond accuracy.

+---

 ## 📈 Model Training Results

-The current training script uses an **80/20 train-test split** with stratification.
+The models were trained using an **80/20 stratified train-test split**.

 ### Random Forest